Here’s what it is really like to stay in a yurt.

-I believe the trad Mongolian yurt features a central hole open to the air, to let smoke from an open fire escape.
+I believe the trad Mongolian yurt features a central hole open to the air, to let the smoke escape from an open fire.

-Luckily, the British version we tried had clear plastic covering the central hole, and a separate chimney to whisk away smoke from the wood burning stove.
+Luckily, the British version we tried had clear plastic covering the central hole, and a separate chimney for the wood burning stove.
 I was genuinely surprised how much light came in during the day, from the circle in the ceiling, plus opening shutters on the door and side window.

 The ceiling is held up with wooden spokes radiating out from the central circle, while the walls are criss crossed poles, supporting double thickness canvas lined with insulation.

-We pretty much tested it to destruction, as Storm Francis hit while we were away, but although it was a noisy night with the rain and wind hitting the canvas, and the walls flexed, that yurt wasn’t going anywhere.
+We pretty much tested it to destruction, as Storm Francis hit while we were away. lt was a noisy night with wind and rain hitting the canvas, and the walls flexed, but the yurt wasn’t going anywhere.
 I’m not sure I could have said the same if we’d pitched our Vango tent.

 Inside the yurt

 Obviously, this will depend on the individual campsite.